Employee Involvement in Safety -1j

 Write Up:

 To be effective, any safety and health program needs the meaningful participation of its employees.
-They have much to gain from a successful program and the most to lose if the program fails.
+There is much to gain from a successful program and much to lose if the program fails.

-Employees often know the most about potential hazards associated with their jobs.
+Employees are usually the most knowledgeable about potential hazards associated with their jobs.
 Additionally, involvement breeds acceptance because employees support what they help create.
-Proactive measures such as Behavior Based Safety Observations and Good Catches are positive things employees can do rather than negative outcomes they should avoid.
+Proactive measures such as peer-to-peer safety observations and Good Catches are positive ways employees can help mitigate negative outcomes they should avoid.

-Safety happens before an incident, and this measure gives employees the goal of elimination before mitigation.
+Safety is an option before an incident, and this measure gives employees the goal of elimination before mitigation.
 Conversely, learning from mistakes is vital to a safety program.
-Near-miss reporting is another piece of the puzzle that allows the department to continue the vision of zero injuries.
+Near-miss reporting is another practice that allows the department to continue its vision of zero injuries.

-The department experienced a 33% increase in employee participation in observations, near-miss and good-catch reporting for the first three quarters of 2023 compared to 2022.
+The department experienced an 18% decrease in employee participation in observations, near misses and Good Catch reporting for the first quarter of 2024 compared to 2023.

 Purpose of the Measure:

-This measure shows how involved MoDOT employees are in the department’s safety program by tracking BBS observations, near-misses and Good-Catches.
-This leading indicator shows trends and recognizes employees practicing good hazard recognition.
+This measure shows MoDOT employees' involvement in the department’s safety program by tracking observations, near misses and Good Catches.
+This leading indicator shows trends in employees' good-hazard recognition.

 Measurement and Data Collection:

-Employee involvement measure uses observation, near-miss and good-catch data that is submitted by MoDOT employees.
+This employee-involvement measure tracks observations, near misses and Good-Catch data that is submitted by MoDOT employees.

 Results Driver